breeku/Vue.js-Spotify-Songsterr/README.md

 ### Goals:
 #### Both:
 - [x] Analytics
-- [ ] Search for tabs from Ultimate Guitar too
+- [ ] Search for tabs from Ultimate Guitar too (no api and they seem to limit requests)
 - [ ] Get all tabs for current page
 #### Frontend:
 - [x] Prevent spam clicking